liporuwcha/b___common_code_for_the_framework/README.md

 Than we will make a role named `lip_app_user` that can work with the data, but cannot administer the database.
 An one more role `lip_ro_user` that can read the data, but cannot change it.

+### dbd_owner

+It is very important in PostgreSQL who is the owner of the object.
+Only the owner or superuser can alter the object.
+All objects in the `lip` database will have the owner `lip_migration_user`.

 ### bdb_migration

 The sql language or postgres don't have anything useful for database migration.
 Migration is the term used when we need to update the schema, add tables or columns, views or functions.
 This is not just an option, the migration is unavoidable when we iteratively develop a database application.
 Third party solutions are just terrible.